< AllMoto's Motorcycle Investor mag

 Agusta f4 1000

-It's a bit of an oddball model known as a Nero.
-Then local importer Paul Feeney spotted a niche for a black F4 1000 S, which wasn't in the model line-up at the time.
-MV obliged by building 21 Neros for Australia only, a mix of mono- and bipostos, in a satin black.
+It's a rare variant known as a Nero.
+Then local importer Paul Feeney spotted a niche for a satin black F4 1000 S, which wasn't in the model line-up at the time.
+MV obliged by building 21 Neros for Australia only, a mix of mono- and bipostos.
 Other than the paint, and the plaque on the steering head, they were standard F4s.
 (See the contemporary New Atlas story on the announcement.)

 MV